GPREETHAMSAXON/CampusShield/README.md

 ---

-## 📌 Future Enhancements
+## 🚀 Future Scope

+- Admin dashboard with role-based access
-- Chatbot integration for real-time assistance
+- Chatbot for real-time reporting or Q&A
-- Admin dashboard for reviewing cases
 - Multi-language support
+- Integration with campus emergency contacts

 ---